Ninjadini/njconsole/docs/index.md

 - 🖥️ Cross-platform support — works in Unity Editor, standalone, WebGL, and mobile (supports safe areas, touch input, keyboard, and all orientations)
 - 🖼️ Dockable editor window and in-game floating overlay for large screens
 - 🚀 Plug-and-play setup — NjConsole starts automatically.
 No configuration required.
-- 🧰 Built-in utilities, including:
+- 🧰 Built-in utilities — FPS/memory monitors, PlayerPrefs viewer, runtime visual tuning, and device info.
-    - 🎯 FPS and memory monitors
-    - 🛠️ PlayerPrefs debugger
-    - 📺 Real-time control of Screen and QualitySettings for tuning visuals on the fly
-    - 📱 App, device, and system info viewer
 - 🧱 Modular design — plug in your own modules and panels
-- ✂️ Removable — Easily disable NjConsole at compile-time with `#ifdef NJCONSOLE_DISABLE` (saves memory, reduces build size, and prevents unintended access in production)
+- ✂️ Removable — Easily disable NjConsole at compile-time (saves memory, build size, and prevents unintended access)
-- 🧾 Source — Full C# code included
+- 🧾 Full C# source with XML-documented public APIs.
-- 📚 Documentation provided for all public-facing APIs — includes C# XML comments and a Getting Started guide.
-Web documentation with latest tips and tricks also available

 ⚠️ Unity 2022.3 or newer is required
 NjConsole relies on Unity’s UI Toolkit, which became stable for runtime use in 2022.3 LTS.